 For 2014 t he Summer Series is to be a six event competition for Mens and Womens crews

-scheduled over3 weekends in the summer months.
-Crews compete in three "round robin" races
+scheduled over three weekends in the summer months.
+Crews compete in three "round robin" races per event

 Crews please note: the Summer Series pointscore system has been reviewed to keep the pointscore relevant for all 6 rounds - Please read this document to familiarise yourselves with the new UKSRL Summer Series - "League Points" score system.